oluwajuwon8/Video-Gallery/README.md

 # Video-Gallery
-Video gallery made with basic HTML and CSS
+Video gallery built with basic HTML and CSS